pjrildo/fds-crud-django/README.md

-Meu primeiro CRUD em Python utilizando o framework Django e banco de dados PostgreSQL
+My first CRUD using Django framework for Python